Topological Defect Formation Beyond the Kibble-Zurek Mechanism in Crossover Transitions with Approximate Symmetries

 {\it Acknowledgments} -- PY and MB acknowledge the support of the Shanghai Municipal Science and Technology Major Project (Grant No.2019SHZDZX01).
 SG was supported in part by a Feodor Lynen Research Fellowship of the Alexander von Humboldt Foundation.
 MB acknowledges the support of the sponsorship from the Yangyang Development Fund.
 PY is partially supported by the National Natural Science Foundation of China (Grant No. 12405021), the China Postdoctoral Science Foundation (Grant No. 2024T170545), and the Shanghai Post-doctoral Excellence Program (Grant No. 2024380).
-HBZ is supported by the National Natural Science Foundation of China (under Grant No. 12275233)
+HBZ acknowledges the support from the National Natural Science Foundation of China (under Grant No. 12275233 and 12547103).
+The computations in this paper were run on the Siyuan-1 cluster supported by the Center for High Performance Computing at Shanghai Jiao Tong University.